-In Maryland, eviction lawsuits are governed by § 8-401 through 8-402.1 of the Laws of the State of Maryland.
+In Maryland, eviction lawsuits are governed by §§ 8-401 through 8-402.1 of the Maryland Real Property Code.

 For reference, a Maryland Eviction Notice is also known as: